Trump imposes tariffs on US$200B more of Chinese goods

 The tariffs will start at 10 per cent, beginning Monday of next week, and then rise to 25 per cent on Jan.
 1.

-Beijing has warned that it would hit an additional US$60 billion in American goods if Trump ordered more tariffs.
-If China does retaliate, Trump threatened Monday to add a further US$267 billion in Chinese imports to the target list.
-That would raise the total to US$517 billion -- covering nearly everything China sells the United States.
+Beijing has warned that it would hit an additional $60 billion in American goods if Trump ordered more tariffs.
+If China does retaliate, Trump threatened Monday to add a further $267 billion in Chinese imports to the target list.
+That would raise the total to $517 billion -- covering nearly everything China sells the United States.

 At the same time, the administration said it remains open to negotiations with China.